ichiro-kazusa/CANBus.jl/docs/src/index.md

 ```@meta
-CurrentModule = CAN
+CurrentModule = CANBus
 ```

-# CAN.jl
+# CANBus.jl

 *A can-bus communication package for Julia.*

 ## Introduction

-`CAN.jl` is a package for communicating on Controller Area Network (CAN, CANbus), supports several hardware interfaces.
+`CANBus.jl` is a package for communicating on Controller Area Network (CAN, CANbus), supports several hardware interfaces.

 ## Features